shriya-code-sketch/mini_compiler/README.md

 - **Niharika**: Parser Developer — built the parser to construct parse trees and syntax validation.
 - **Siddhi**: Web Integration and Testing — developed Flask app, integrated CodeMirror editor, and handled testing and deployment.

-## Future Scope
+## Future Scope## Future Scope
-- Extend grammar to support more language constructs (loops, functions, arrays)
+- Add nested block support (e.g., braces or indentation)
-- Add intermediate code generation and optimization phases
+- Implement intermediate code generation
-- Support for detailed error reporting and debugging
+- Introduce switch-case and for loops
-- Implement code generation for a target machine or virtual machine
+- Add syntax error highlights in the UI
-- Enhance the web interface with features like syntax highlighting and auto-completion
+- Export output as downloadable files

 ## Known Issues
-- Limited grammar scope; currently supports only simple arithmetic and assignment
+- Limited grammar scope
 - Semantic checks are basic and may need enhancement for complex programs
 - No support for multi-line blocks or nested scopes yet